 Megan is the recipient of the Urban Studies Research Scholarship in support of this doctoral research project.

-- iLEAD Program – Building a Sustainable Business Case (4 lectures per year), 2016
+iLEAD (International Leadership) Program: Building a Sustainable Business Case 2015 and 2016

 Megan's research is focusing on the bottom-up community-led grassroots movements role in socio-technical transitions and its accompanying institutional change.
 It aims to understand barriers to grassroots movements creating urban infrastructure changes required for action towards attaining more resilient and sustainable cities.
 Whilst larger socio-technological innovation is required for climate change adaptation, my research will explore grassroots community movements involved in infrastructure changes, their niches in civil-society as defined by socio-technical transitions, and capacity to physically change the infrastructure.
 In order to examine these connections action research with a cycling transport infrastructure grassroots community movement will be used.
 The research aim is: to use action research to investigate grassroots movements overcoming institutional barriers to create sustainable urban infrastructure.

 Whilst action research inherently change due to its cyclical nature of action and reflection, the objectives of this dissertation are: